 The opposite is true for someone who extends their hand with their palm facing up.
 "In this case, they think you are the authority or want you to think that you are the authority," O'Donnell says.
 The "submissive" handshake can even be useful if someone wants to make an apology seem sincere.

-3. A Person's Feet Can Tell You What They're Wanting In The Current Moment
+3 A Person's Feet Can Tell You What They're Wanting In The Current Moment

 where someone's feet is pointed during a first date can clue you in to how interested they actually are.
 If it's towards the door, it's a good indicator to end the date early.
 4 If Someone You Meet Reminds You Of Someone Else, Chances Are They Really Are Similar

 Monique Guild, founder and creator of the Intuitive Goal, tells Bustle.
 "Chances that they have similar characteristics is very high."
 This can give you a basic idea for how this person may act or react, especially if you're dealing with them for the first time.
 5 People Usually Give Their True Feelings Away Within The First Second Of Receiving Information

 The Mentors Podcast, tells Bustle.
 This happens because their facial expression gives away their position before their brain can tell them to adjust it to something more neutral.
 For instance, a raised eyebrow usually means surprise, and smiles and frowns show approval and disapproval.
 6 When People Are Speaking Truth, They Tend To Be More Relaxed

-If you're trying to read someone for honesty, Jim Wasserman, media literacy instructor and author, has one general rule to follow: truth is relaxed and stands on its own, while lies need force and power to drive them.
+Jim Wasserman, media literacy instructor and author, has one general rule to follow: truth is relaxed and stands on its own, while lies need force and power to drive them.
 If you're looking to catch someone in a lie, pay attention to their intensity.
 "Loudness, diversion (ad hominems attacking doubters or 'what-abouters'), excessive justifications ('Why would I lie?'), can all be indications someone is trying to sell you a story, that they aren't confident their truthful story will convince you," Wasserman tells Bustle.
 People who are honest tend to be plain spoken.
 7 If Someone Gives You Bad Vibes, Don't Ignore It

 masking their true intentions.
 So it's never a bad idea to trust your gut.
 "There's a reason you're feeling the way you are about a certain person or interaction," Vaughn says.
 "It may be wise to pay attention to that."

 Knowing how to read people can help you out in a lot of situations.
 It can make your relationships stronger, it can help you successfully negotiate with others, and it can even turn you off from potentially harmful situations.
 The best part is, anyone can be good at it.
 All it takes is some practice.